Hypersensitivity Pneumonitis

 Background

-Hypersensitivity pneumonitis (HP), or extrinsic allergic alveolitis, is an inflammatory syndrome of the lung caused by repetitive inhalation of antigenic agents in a susceptible host.
+Hypersensitivity pneumonitis (HP; or extrinsic allergic alveolitis) is an inflammatory syndrome of the lung caused by repetitive inhalation of antigenic agents in a susceptible host.
 The syndrome varies in intensity, clinical presentation, and natural history depending on the inciting agent, as well as the intensity of exposure.
 In most cases, disease can be reversed with prompt diagnosis followed by identification and removal of exposure risks.
-As such, prognosis is generally very good.
+Accordingly, the prognosis is generally very good.

-The antigens responsible for hypersensitivity pneumonitis come from a variety of sources.
+The antigens responsible for HP come from a variety of sources.
 In general, these are classified into three major categories: microbes, animal proteins, and low-molecular-weight chemicals.
-These most commonly manifest as farmer’s lung, bird fancier’s lung, and chemical worker’s lung, respectively.[2]
+HP from sources in these three categories most commonly manifest as farmer’s lung, bird fancier’s lung, and chemical worker’s lung, respectively.[1]

 Pathophysiology

-Following exposure to antigens, the majority of individuals do not develop the sustained inflammatory response necessary to develop hypersensitivity pneumonitis.
-This is likely secondary to the development of immune tolerance.[5]
-These individuals may develop a mild lymphocytic alveolitis, but generally they remain asymptomatic.
-Regulatory T cells suppress the Th1 and Th2 cell immune responses.
-In experimental studies, the inability to suppress such T-cell proliferation was associated with disease progression.[3]
+After exposure to antigens, most individuals do not mount the sustained inflammatory response necessary to develop HP.
+This is likely secondary to the development of immune tolerance.[4]
+These individuals may develop a mild lymphocytic alveolitis, but they generally remain asymptomatic.
+Regulatory T cells suppress the helper T (Th) cell type 1 and 2 immune responses.
+In experimental studies, the inability to suppress such T-cell proliferation was associated with disease progression.[2]

-Histologically, chronic hypersensitivity pneumonitis is characterized by interstitial inflammation and alveolar destruction (honeycombing).
+Histologically, chronic HP is characterized by interstitial inflammation and alveolar destruction (honeycombing).
 Cholesterol clefts or asteroid bodies are present within or outside noncaseating granulomas.
-Areas of cellular interstitial pneumonia with giant cells or granulomas surrounding bronchioles may help distinguish chronic hypersensitivity pneumonitis from usual interstitial pneumonia (UIP) or fibrotic nonspecific interstitial pneumonia (NSIP).
-Centrilobular fibrosis, peribronchiolar and bridging fibrosis are also important hallmarks.[10, 11, 12]
+Areas of cellular interstitial pneumonia with giant cells or granulomas surrounding bronchioles may help distinguish chronic HP from usual interstitial pneumonia (UIP) or fibrotic nonspecific interstitial pneumonia (NSIP).
+Centrilobular fibrosis and peribronchiolar and bridging fibrosis are also important hallmarks.[9, 10, 11]

 Etiology

-More than 300 etiologies of hypersensitivity pneumonitis (HP) have been reported from a wide range of exposures involving airborne antigens.
+More than 300 causes of HP have been reported from a wide range of exposures involving airborne antigens (see Table 1 below).

 View Table